stevenchiu30801/stevenchiu30801.github.io/source/about/index.md

 Hi!
 I am Steven Chiu.

-I am a Master student in Computer Science at National Chiao Tung University under Prof. [Chien-Chao Tseng](https://www.cs.nctu.edu.tw/members/detail/cctseng?locale=en)’s instruction.
+I am a software engineer in Alpha Networks and received my Master's degree in Computer Science at National Chiao Tung University.

-Currently I am working on 5G cloud infrastructure, and focusing on 5G network slicing, SDN/NFV and Cloud Native architecture.
+Currently I am working on 5G MEC and also focusing on 5G cloud infrastructure, network slicing, SDN/NFV and Cloud Native architecture.